ThatObiGuy/solar_data_ingestion/README.md

 - Fetches solar and energy data from the SolarmanPV API.
 - Inserts or updates time-series data in a PostgreSQL database.
-- Can be run manually or scheduled to run automatically (see GitHub Actions workflow).
+- Designed to run as a Render Cron Job every 5 minutes.

 ## Repository Structure

 - `sync_data.py`: Main Python script for data synchronization.
 - `requirements.txt`: Python dependencies.
-- `.github/workflows/data-sync.yml`: GitHub Actions workflow for scheduled/automated syncs.

 ## Usage